cwelton/automation/README.md

 Note that `cmake/Modules/CodeCoverage.cmake` also required some specific additions to exclude the gtest framework itself from the output of code coverage metrics.

-Demonstrate lint integration including checks for cyclomatic complexity using oclint
+Demonstrate lint integration including checks for cyclomatic complexity using oclint and cpplint
 ----

 Oclint (http://oclint.org/) is a static code analyis tool which provides mechanisms to verify several different